SWI-Prolog/plweb-www/FAQ/MakeExecutable.md

 ---+ How do I make an executable?

 For local use you generally do not want to make an executable.
-Simply create a script as described in PrologScript.txt is easier and starts only a little slower in most cases.
+Simply create a script as described in PrologScript.md is easier and starts only a little slower in most cases.
 Sometimes you do want to make a true executable.
 Some cases are: